All Episodes

 So obviously.

-The oil companies are obviously putting out these kinds this kind of technology that's gonna cause you to either overinflate and underinflate and never have your tires correct.
+The oil companies are obviously putting out these kinds, this kind of technology that's going to cause you to either over-inflate and under-inflate and never have your tires correct.

 So that's the conspiracy.

-Well, what's in what's in it for the oil companies to do that?
+Well, what's in it for the oil companies to do that?

 Yeah, of course.

-Now now the the government part of it is this is gonna lead to a government program because now once this problem is is identified, not just identified it, now you're gonna have to have a government program to fix these things.
+Now, the government part of it is this is going to lead to a government program because now, once this problem is identified and I've just identified it, now you're going to have to have a government program to fix these things.

-And you're gonna have to have an agency of testers, people to go out and test them, monitor 'em, make sure they're working, find the fast food people who are not taking care of it.
+And you're going to have to have an agency of testers, people to go out and test them, monitor them, make sure they're working, find the fast food people who are not taking care of it.

-So you've got an entire government program to make sure because now that it's it's been identified that proper inflation of tires is so important, obviously we're gonna have to spend an awful lot of money in the government to take care of that.
+So you've got an entire government program to make sure, because now that it's been identified, that proper inflation of tires is so important, obviously we're going to have to spend an awful lot of money in the government to take care of that.

 Tire pressure checkpoints.